neu-rah/paco/README.md

 many(digit.excluding(oneOf("89")))//but this will
 ```

-> if optimizatumizing wuth exclusion back-track, the the first will have effect
+> if optimizatumizing with exclusion back-track, the the first will have effect
+as PaCo will re-write the base to be exactly the second

 ## .as
 Parse output can be formated with `.as`, it will apply to the parser or group where inserted. `.as` will accept an output transformer function.